Discrete Fracture Network Multiapp

 Gringarten solution

 This fracture-flow validation problem was created by Koenraad Beckers at NREL to ensure that FALCON for fracture-based reservoirs is set up correctly by comparing FALCON simulation results with the analytic solution by Gringarten et al. (1975).
 Table 1 lists the FALCON parameter values for this validation problem.
-The FALCON matrix domain and embedded fracture, with temperature after 3 years of operation, are shown in Figure 1.
+The FALCON matrix domain and embedded fracture, with temperature after 3 years of operation, are shown in Figure 1 and Figure 2.
 Given that the Gringarten solution neglects heat transfer effects in the vertical direction, only one mesh layer was assumed in the vertical direction with a no-flux boundary condition on top and bottom.
-Figure 2 indicates that the FALCON simulation result for the production temperature is in good agreement with the analytical solution (i.e., Gringarten solution for heat transfer with fluid flow in a single fracture).
+Figure 3 indicates that the FALCON simulation result for the production temperature is in good agreement with the analytical solution for finite spaced and single fracture solutions.
 Input files for these simulations are found here:

 Matrix Mainapp Input File